 The macro instructions that correspond to macro definitions prepared by IBM are called system macro instructions.
-System macro instructions are described in the control program services publication.
+System macro instructions are described in IBM System/360 Operating System Supervisor and Data Management Macro Instructions (GC28-6647).

 VARYING THE GENERATED STATEMENTS

 Each time a macro instruction appears in the source program it is replaced by the same sequence of assembler language statements.
 Conditional assembly instructions, however, may be used to vary the number and format of the generated statements.